Your colon is a key player in your digestive system, which processes and delivers nutrients throughout your body to keep you strong and healthy.

 - 1/2 cup oatmeal

-- 1/2 Tbsp. smooth natural peanut butter
+- 1/2 tbsp. smooth natural peanut butter

 - sprinkle of cinnamon

-- foods and drinks high in simple sugars like sugary desserts and candy
+- foods and drinks high in simple sugars, like sugary desserts and candy

-- foods high in saturated fats and trans fats like pork, lamb, butter, and processed snacks
+- foods high in saturated fats and trans fats, like pork, lamb, butter, and processed snacks

 - greasy, fried foods

-- carbonated drinks and soda
+- carbonated drinks, including soda

 It’s best to cut out alcohol and tobacco during treatments as well.
-Additionally,

 Whether you’re still dealing with side effects or not, Wisotsky offers two additional snacks you can make at home: